 Students should read and fully understand the rules, requirements and policies described in this catalog.
 Additionally, all enrolled students are expected to be familiar with the contents of the Denver Campus Student Handbook.
 The Denver Campus Student Handbook contains important information regarding academic performance and personal conduct of students as well as university grievance procedures.
 It also outlines the conditions under which students may be placed on probation or suspension from the university.
-The Denver Campus Student Handbook is available online at www.jwu.edu.
+The Denver Campus Student Handbook (http:// catalog.jwu.edu/handbook/denver) is available online.
 Copies of the Denver Campus Student Handbook and this catalog are also available at Student Academic & Financial Services.

-Letter from Denver Campus President
+Letter from the Denver Campus President